 The Education Committee promotes the education goals of the Society by advocating for and supporting genetic/genomic education of all professional nurses.
 This is done by assembling and maintaining education resources and making them available to ISONG members and others.

-The Ethical Issues and Public Policy Committee evaluates scientific and political changes which require a response by the Society.
-They recommend and establish criteria, with approval by the Board of Directors, for such evaluation.
+dialogue on perspectives to serve nursing professionals and the public.
 The Committee does not provide verbal or written opinions on political or scientific issues without the approval of the Board of Directors.

 Global Membership Committee